Return to Work Guidelines: Managing employees with COVID-19 symptoms

 We are all anxious to return to a place of “normalcy” in our lives, including physically returning to work.
 Some organizations are not able to operate remotely, while some are thriving, which means each company will need to evaluate the urgency of their return to work strategy and weigh business needs against safety measures.
 Remember, no matter when your employees return to a physical location, things will need to be different going forward.
 Create your strategy for handling sick employees now and communicate it clearly.
 You must do this first and foremost to protect your employees, and as a result, to protect your bottom line.

-PSA is here to support our clients as we all strive to return to work.
+PSA is here to support our clients as we all strive to implement and follow return to work guidelines.
 If you have questions about COVID-19 testing or handling sick employees, feel free to contact me at firstname.lastname@example.org.
 Please also leverage our COVID-19 Business Resources for relevant updates and educational materials regarding the pandemic.